Zoom Player supports internal file chaptering. This means that you can create a chapter index file for each media

 When saving a chapter for a file currently on a read-only media (CD disc for example), the Chapter file will be

-saved within the Zoom Player directory instead (and will be loaded from there automatically when required).
+saved within the Zoom Player folder instead (and will be loaded from there automatically when required).

 This same interface is also used for DVD Bookmarks, however the file structure is a bit different.
 For each DVD disc

-you add bookmarks to (not referred to as Chapters as the DVD Format has its own Chapter system), a directory will
+you add bookmarks to (not referred to as Chapters as the DVD Format has its own Chapter system), a folder will

-be created under the Zoom Player directory.
-The directory name consists of the disc's volume label and a unique
+be created under the Zoom Player folder.
+The folder name consists of the disc's volume label and a unique

 64bit disc identifier.
-Each bookmark is a file within the disc-specific directory.
+Each bookmark is a file within the disc-specific folder.

 You do not need to save DVD bookmarks, this is done transparently by Zoom Player.
 If all bookmarks are erased,

-the disc's directory will be removed automatically (as long as there aren't any other setting file in it).
+the disc's folder will be removed automatically (as long as there aren't any other setting file in it).

 For completeness, here is the file format used for the creation of Media (non-DVD) chapter files,